Everything you need to know about eChecks, a new form of electronic checks that allow people like you and me to get paid by ACH payment directly.

 Another forum contributor took a more sober view.
 “This has nothing to do with eChecks,” he wrote.
 “You’d have the same problem if they paid by credit card and filed a chargeback, or if they paid with PayPal funds and reported the transaction as unauthorized.
 The merchant is almost always the liable party when an unauthorized transaction is made, even if there was no way for you to know.
 It’s a cost of doing business.”

 So much for eChecks as a risky form of payment.
-In fact while you can find case study after case study describing businesses and customers that have been defrauded, sometimes out of millions of dollars, by people using paper checks, you’ll struggle to find examples of people who have lost money as a result of eChecks.
+While you can find case study after case study describing businesses and customers that have been defrauded.
+Sometimes it’s out of millions of dollars, by people using paper checks.
+You’ll struggle to find examples of people who have lost money as a result of eChecks.
 Even Marcel’s story dates back as far as 2008.

 The security of an eCheck is a result of a number of measures built into the eCheck system that have substantially reduced the risks involved in the transaction process.
 In this chapter, we’re going to look at the two biggest risks involved in the use of eChecks, and how to reduce them.

 The weakest point in securing a paper check is the signature.
-Easy to forge, and often ignored by busy bank tellers, it’s supposed to be the key authenticator on a document that may authorize the transfer of thousands and sometimes even millions of dollars.
-At a time when you can’t open a smartphone without giving a fingerprint or log into a Tinder account without a password, it’s a remarkably outdated way of proving that the check has been authorized by the account holder.
+Easy to forge, it’s supposed to bean authenticator to authorize the transfer of thousands or even millions of dollars.
+In our day, it’s a remarkably outdated way of authorizing the check and preventing check fraud.

 It’s also one of the key reasons that paper checks remain the most frequently targeted payment method chosen by fraudsters.
-According a report by the Association for Financial Professionals, 71 percent of companies that experienced attempted or actual payments fraud in 2015 were victims of check fraud.
+According to the AFP, 71% of companies that experienced attempted payments fraud in 2015 were victims of check fraud.
 That represents a fall from 77 percent the year before but only because businesses have continued to move away from the use of paper checks.
 For fraudsters, checks are common, they’re familiar and they don’t always require a great deal of ingenuity to use.
-Although some methods may be quite sophisticated and require technical equipment, it’s easy enough to steal a check and forge a signature to cash in on paper check fraud.
+Although some methods may be quite sophisticated, it’s easy to steal a check and forge a signature on paper checks.

 Digital checks have made forging signatures a great deal harder through the use of digital signatures.
-These work in a number of different ways but they’re always more than a scrawled name on a piece of paper -- or even on a screen.
+These work in a number of different ways.
+However, they’re always more than a scrawled name on a piece of paper — or even on a screen.
 They use asymmetric cryptography and typically employ three algorithms:

 The algorithm can identify if the signature has been altered and it’s impossible to forge or to steal.

-Signature fraud is a real problem for businesses and individuals that use paper checks, but for users of eChecks, it’s not a realistic risk at all.
+Signature check fraud is a real problem for anyone using paper checks.
+But for users of eChecks, it’s not a realistic risk at all.

-The same is true of other parts of a check that can be forged.
-Altering the amount on a check or changing the name of the recipient all rely on the eye of a teller to spot the alteration -- and tellers have so little time that it doesn’t take too much more than courage (and audacity) for a fraudster to be able to push through an altered check.
+When it comes to check fraud, the same is true of other parts of a check that can be forged.
+Altering the amount on a check or changing the name of the recipient all rely on the eye of a teller to spot the alteration — and tellers have so little time that it doesn’t take too much more than courage (and audacity) for a fraudster to be able to push through an altered check.
 In 2013, “Lisa,” a reader of the consumer magazine Consumerist, found that her bank had processed no fewer than thirty checks, each for just over a thousand dollars each.
 The payments had emptied more than $32,000 from her account, placing her more than $30,000 overdrawn.